Is It a Sin to Waste Sperm? What the Bible Actually Says

 Confusion Among Christians About Masturbation

-Many Christians, especially young believers, feel conflicted about masturbation.
-Some hear it's "normal" and "not a big deal," while others hear it's a grave sin that condemns you.
-The confusion exists because the Bible never explicitly says, "Masturbation is a sin."
-People experience it in different ways, some as a mindless habit, others as a deep struggle tied to lust, fantasy, and shame.
-There are no clear black-and-white commands, so it becomes a question of spiritual discernment.
+Many Christians feel conflicted.
+Some hear it's "normal" and "not a big deal."
+Others hear it's a grave sin that condemns the soul.
+The confusion exists because Scripture never explicitly says, "Masturbation is a sin."
+With no black-and-white command, it becomes a question of spiritual discernment.

 When Masturbation Becomes Sin

-Although the physical act itself is not directly condemned, it becomes sinful when it is connected to any of the following:
+Although the act is not directly condemned, it becomes sinful the moment it is tied to any of the following four conditions.

 It Involves Lust or Pornography